(Published 14 March 2022)

 - We are required or authorised by law or a court/tribunal order to deal with you personally.

 It is impractical for us to offer anonymity or pseudonymity to individuals in relation to our main business activities, including the provision of trade credit accounts.
-To comply with anti-money laundering and counter terrorism financing law we cannot provide credit to anyone unless we have identified them.
+To comply with anti-money laundering and counter terrorism financing laws we cannot provide extended credit to anyone unless we have identified them.